facelessuser/coloraide/docs/src/markdown/colors/hct.md

 is because we have implemented the color space as _described_, but we did not port their implementation or tools as their approach did not fit our goals, so we do not share the exact same quirks of their implementation.

-Material's color utilities force HCT colors to specific chroma steps giving their implementation a lower resolution of chroma.
-They also limit their implementation to the sRGB color space.
-Additionally, Material uses different precision for their transformation matrices between sRGB and XYZ.

-In contrast, ColorAide implements HCT as a normal color space and does not enforce artificial chroma steps.
-ColorAide also does not clamp translations to the sRGB gamut and employs a generalized method to convert from HCT to sRGB and other color space gamuts.
-This means we can generate tonal palettes in wide gamut color spaces as well.
+Material's color utilities, as currently implemented, only works within the sRGB color space, but ColorAide implements HCT such that it can be used in various wide gamuts as well.

 ```py play
 tones = [0, 10, 20, 30, 40, 50, 60, 70, 80, 90, 95, 100]